 What does German and Polish energy policy mean for ‘the Russian threat’?

-Poland and Germany have taken separate paths towards an energy transition – that of ‘energy security’ for Poland, and ‘sustainability’ for Germany; both Germany and Poland’s transitions could threaten Russia’s own energy policy – which is partially reliant on exporting a large volume of extractives to EU states.
+Poland and Germany have taken separate paths towards an energy transition – that of ‘energy security’ for Poland, and ‘sustainability’/minimal environmental impact for Germany; both Germany and Poland’s transitions could threaten Russia’s own energy policy – which is partially reliant on exporting a large volume of extractives to EU states.
 It is important to investigate the extent of this.
 This will be done by first outlining and comparing the policies, prospects, and energy mixes of both Poland and Germany, and then assessing their potential significance for Russia.
 With a likely British exit from the EU, the impact of these two countries will be even greater for the remaining states of the union.

 “We are now in the process of shaping the energy mix in which coal will again find its place” – these were the words of Donald Tusk (the then Prime Minister of Poland) less than six months after his country hosted the United Nations Climate Change talks.
 He remarked further that “ … it is important that coal produces energy, that people have work, and that Poland has enough energy”.
 Poland is relatively carbon-intensive compared to the rest of the EU, and challenges EU norms on combating climate change and increasing the use of renewables.
 With Donald Tusk President of the European Council, this attitude is especially important, as his position holds influence on EU policy as a whole.